batmac/ccat/README.header.md

 available build tags:

 - `libcurl`: build with the libcurl opener.
+- `plugins`: build with the yaegi plugins engine.
 - `fileonly`: build with the local file opener only.
 - `nohl`: build without the syntax-highlighter.
 - `crappy`: build with some crappy (but useful) openers/mutators.